tylerneylon/math/lego_puzzle/lego_puzzle.md

 I rendered the Lego images with
-[Studio by BrickLink](https://www.bricklink.com/v3/studio/download.page), which is awesome, and I'm grateful it's free.
+[Studio by BrickLink](https://www.bricklink.com/v3/studio/download.page), which is awesome.
+I'm grateful it's free.

-The dragon image (Here be Spoilers) was created with dall·e 2.
+The dragon image (*Here be Spoilers*) was created with dall·e 2.